sametbirol/BLG223E_ITU_2024_FALL/README.md

-### When using test_with_error.yaml, don't forget to disable printing a new line after each error.
-Not found a solution yet! ⚠️
+~~When using test_with_error.yaml, don't forget to disable printing a new line after each error.
+Not found a solution yet!~~

+Upon thorough testing with [@itu-itis22-saydamm21](https://github.com/itu-itis22-saydamm21), We have identified the issue to be unique to my own setup of environment.

+You should now be capable of testing with errors.

+Please remember to utilize 'cout' instead of 'cerr.'

+It has been noted that [@itu-itis22-saydamm21](https://github.com/itu-itis22-saydamm21)'s solution employs the '\n' character rather than 'endl.'

 # BLG223E_ITU_2024_FALL 📚